FAA approves Boeing’s fix for 737 MAX electrical flaw, clearing the way for return to flight

 The work on each plane will take no more than two to three days.

-The problem arose because Boeing engineers in Salt Lake had adjusted the way two cabinets or racks that hold electronic equipment on the MAX flight deck are manufactured.
+The problem arose because Boeing engineers in Salt Lake City had adjusted the way two cabinets or racks that hold electronic equipment on the MAX flight deck are manufactured.

 In what the FAA later said was “a minor design change that did not require (regulatory) approval,” primer was added to the aluminum structure after holes were fully drilled, whereas previously the primer had been added before the final drilling.